hpi-schul-cloud/nuxt-client/docs/2-Styles/3-Theming.md

 ## Assets & Variables

 Theme assets and variables are defined in `src/themes/<theme-name>/config.js`.
+Assets, such as logos, are placed in `src/assets/img/themes/<theme-name>/``

 ## Components